drutska - Fotolia

 But training data in only one part of the equation.
 “Having a machine learning model that is trained and learning is only half the work,” says Philipp Eisen, a machine learning engineer at King.

 Eisen said it is also necessary to consider how machine learning works in production, because machine learning data is something that can have a huge impact on the overall performance of any model.
-“It must be considered a first-class citizen alongside the network architecture and training algorithms,” he said.
+“It must be considered a -class citizen alongside the network architecture and training algorithms,” he said.

 The King team used Cloud Deployment Manager to deploy Google Kubernetes Engine workloads to create hundreds of virtual players, trained with machine learning models.
 Nodet said: “Our scaling capabilities were not dynamic enough, and Google Kubernetes Engine solved that issue.
 It is also a great complement to Google Cloud Machine Learning Engine when developing AI applications.”